francescor/wirego/README.md

 # Notes an limitation

 It's just a basic script, written for Fedora Linux (v.33), so you may have to adapt to your o.s.
+Feel free to fork and adapt this code, of just suggest changes here.

 # Installation